PhracturedBlue/blaine_backup/README.md

-= Blaine Backup
+# Blaine Backup

-** NOTE:  Blaine Backup is still in early development.
-Use at your own risk **
+**NOTE:  Blaine Backup is still in early development.
+Use at your own risk**

 Blaine Backup is a disk backup solution designed specifcially to backup media disks incrementally.
 It can backup onto multiple disks and does not require that they all be online during the backup